w1bb/AA-Homework-02/README.md

 The project is split into multiple parts, following this file structure:

 ```
-src = The current folder containing the checker and the implementation;
+src = The source folder containing the checker and the implementation;
 ├── Makefile = The Makefile that will be used in order to build & run the
 ¦              algorithms correctly;
 ├── README = The original README file;